arighi/virtme-ng/README.md

 ARM
 ---

-ARM is supported using qemu's `versatilepb` machine.
-This is an unfortunate choice: that's a rather outdated machine, and virtme should be using a different system (`vexpress-a15` or `virt`) that is more modern and does not depend on PCI.
+ARM is supported using qemu's `vexpress-a15` machine.
 There is no built-in KVM support for ARM right now, although it might work by accident -- I don't own a real KVM-capable ARM machine to test it on.

+If you use any mode other than --kdir, you'll need to manually set QEMU's -dtb option.
+I'm not sure why -- I assumed that QEMU would provide its own device tree, but this doesn't seem to be the case.

 Aarch64
 -------